-Hypertension, or high blood pressure, is defined as a consistent elevation of blood pressure.
+The treatment of high blood pressure can be very challenging, especially when medicines don’t work.
+Hypertension is defined as a consistent elevation of blood pressure.
 In the pre-hypertension stage, the systolic blood pressure is between 120 and 139 or the diastolic blood pressure is between 80 and 89mmhg.
 In stage I, the systolic blood pressure is between 140 and 159 or the diastolic blood pressure is between 90 and 99mmhg.
 In the more advanced age or for stage II, the systolic blood pressure is 160mmhg or higher or the diastolic blood pressure is 100mmhg or higher.

 Over 85 million adults (one in every three) in the United States have hypertension and about 20% are not aware of it.
 It is a major modifiable risk factor for cardiovascular disease and stroke.
 The direct and indirect costs of hypertension are very significant.
 Hypertension can be linked to 50% of cardiovascular disease and 75% of strokes.
 High blood pressure costs the nation 46 billion dollars each year in healthcare services, medication and missed days of work.
 It is labeled the “silent killer”.
 Most of the time there are no obvious symptoms.
 High blood pressure does not cause headache or nosebleeds except in cases of hypertension emergencies when blood pressures can reach 180/110mmhg.